 Classical Education is based on the theory of child development called the Trivium, in which children are naturally geared to learn in three stages:

-We chose a classical-style approach to teaching our children at home because it just seemed the easiest thing to do.
 With multiple children to teach, a classical method has made my planning much easier, and my scheduling of our homeschool day less demanding on me.

 I teach the five children in my care (I teach my own three plus two children from another family) Language Arts and Math with a traditional-style curriculum.
-But all other subjects are taught together, in a one-room-school type approach, in a Classical style.

-Classical education, such as Classical Conversations (which my family participates), is so easy to structure among all ages.
 In my house, every child learns the same subject together, yet also tailored according to their level of understanding and attention span.

-And the output from their learning looks slightly different.
-The youngest children may have a page to color after being taught the information, while older children show their learning in more challenging ways, such as note-booking pages, comprehension questions, or giving an oral presentation on the subject matter.
+The youngest children may have a page to color after being taught the information, while older siblings show their learning in more challenging ways, such as note-booking pages, comprehension questions, or giving an oral presentation on the subject matter.

 There are so many other good reasons to choose a Classical approach to homeschooling.
-This is just our top reason.
-It works well for us!

 The only con of homeschooling in a classical style is that it is so very different than most other methods of schooling.

-Having come from a teaching background, this style of learning has not come naturally for me to teach.
-I struggled with what seemed like too much rote memorization.
 It took me reading the books, The Well-Trained Mind by Susan Weiss Bauer and The Core by Leigh A. Bortins, to really grasp the value of classical education and begin to accept it.
-Once I did, and now that we’re 3 years into it, I’m beginning to see the benefits and the outrageous collection of knowledge my child has gained, and I’ve totally changed my tune.

-The only other thing that I feel is important to mention is that teaching your child at home in a classical style is a bit of a risk if you’re not 100% committed to homeschooling.
 What I mean is that, if a younger (lower grades) child must be admitted to a public school setting after being taught in this way, he/she may possibly have a harder time adjusting to the different style of teaching in his/her new setting.

 However, older students (middle/high school) would probably do just fine, and in fact, be able to perform better than the majority of their peers in their core classes such as English, Maths, History, and Science.
-Just my experienced opinion, having taught public school in the past.

 CLASSICAL EDUCATION PROS AND CONS ACCORDING TO HEATHER